Table of contents

 Wildhorse Lake & Steens Summit

-Cradled in the bottom of picturesque wildflower-speckled cirque, this beautiful lake is surrounded by a tapestry of wildflowers, a towering wall on a view overlooking the Alvord Desert, one vertical mile below.
+Cradled in the bottom of a picturesque wildflower-speckled cirque, this beautiful lake is surrounded by a tapestry of wildflowers and a towering wall with a view overlooking the Alvord Desert, one vertical mile below.

 • Distance: 2.6 miles (roundtrip) for Wildhorse/ 1.5 miles roundtrip for Steens Summit